 Marco Viola is a Managing Partner and founder of Nexus Partners.
 Nexus Partners is a US investor, general partner and manager of a portfolio of companies with over 5,000 employees and company value in excess of $500MM.
 Current portfolio companies include investments in retailing, health care services, education, telecommunications, water treatment, food service, media and industrial laundry.
 Prior to Nexus, Marco was Managing Director of Bank of America since 1995, heading the principal investment unit for Latin America (Banc of America Equity Partners - Latin America).

-Assaf Zeevi is Professor and holder of the Kravis chair at the Graduate School of Business, Columbia University.
+Assaf Zeevi is the Kravis Professor of Business at the Graduate School of Business, Columbia University.
 His research and teaching interests lie at the intersection of Operations Research, Statistics, and Machine Learning.
 In particular, he has been developing theory and algorithms for reinforcement learning, Bandit problems, stochastic optimization, statistical learning and stochastic networks.
-Application domains include online retail platforms, healthcare analytics, dynamic pricing engines, recommender systems, and social learning in online marketplaces.